nuxeo/doc.nuxeo.com-content/src/nxdoc/client-sdks/deprecated/java-automation-client.md

     So now we have on client side a POJO `BusinessBean` and on server side a Document Model Adapter `BusinessBeanAdapter`.

-    We are going to use&nbsp;two operations for creating/updating process:
+    We are going to use two operations for creating/updating process:

     *   [`Business.BusinessCreateOperation`](http://explorer.nuxeo.org/nuxeo/site/distribution/latest/viewOperation/Business.BusinessCreateOperation)
     *   [`Business.BusinessUpdateOperation`](http://explorer.nuxeo.org/nuxeo/site/distribution/latest/viewOperation/Business.BusinessUpdateOperation)
     {{#> callout type='info' }}
-    Since 5.7.2, you can see [the Automation Client Service Adapter section](#automation-client-service-adapter) to know how Business operations are wrapped into `BusinessService` adapter and how to use it.
+    See [the Automation Client Service Adapter section](#automation-client-service-adapter) to know how Business operations are wrapped into `BusinessService` adapter and how to use it.
     {{/callout}}

 3. Let's see how to map them directly using these operations: